neilkuumar/bitbucket_extender/README.md

 There's quite a few places you need to replace "HOST_NAME" with your actual host.

-For now just find and replace, I will create an environment variable at some point!
+For now just find and replace on the entire repo, I will create an environment variable at some point!